The 3 Remarkable Yet Simple Tools to Overcome Stress and Regain Inner Peace and Harmony

 The day after, military officials came to the village to draft young men into the army.
 Seeing that the farmer’s son’s leg was broken, they passed him by.
 The neighbors congratulated for his good luck.
 “Maybe it is.
 Maybe it isn’t,” said the farmer.

-The moral of this story is, of course, that no event, in and of itself, can truly be judged as good or bad, lucky or unlucky, fortunate or unfortunate, but that only time will reveal what a situation will bring into your life.
+The moral of this story is, of course, that no event, in and of itself, can truly be judged as good or bad, lucky or unlucky, fortunate or unfortunate — only time will reveal what a situation will bring into your life.

-The wiser move, then, is to stay as calm as possible, taking all things in stride, whether they originally appear to be “good” or “bad”, the wiser move is to stay as calm as possible.
+When life throws you a curve ball, whether it appears to be “good” or “bad”, the wiser move is to stay as calm as possible.
 To help you do this, here are three simple tips for you to follow whenever you find yourself in a stressful situation.

 How to Stay Calm in the Presence of Stress and Chaos